 Treatment and Prevention

 There is no specific treatment for IgA nephropathy.
 The goal is to reduce symptoms caused by the kidney’s inability to work properly, and to try to avoid the problems this can cause, such as chronic renal failure.

 The health care team may suggest dietary changes to reduce the amount of salt and protein intake.
 A registered dietitian can help draw up a healthy eating plan that takes this into account.
-Fish oils may be added to the diet.
+Fish oils may be added to the diet, although their benefit has not been clearly established.
 Certain blood pressure medications, such as ACE inhibitors, can help reduce protein spillage from the kidney.
 Corticosteroids and medications to suppress the immune system may also be used.

 If kidney damage gets worse, chronic kidney failure may set in.
 In these cases, kidney dialysis is necessary.
 Dialysis uses a membrane, instead of a kidney, to remove excess fluids and waste from the body.

 Dialysis is not a cure, and people who are on dialysis must still follow special diets, restrict fluids, and take medications as prescribed by their doctors.
 The type of dialysis performed – peritoneal dialysis or hemodialysis – is chosen by the health care team according to the needs of the individual patient.